Tetsuya3850/Tetsuya3850/README.md

 ### Hi 👋
 * I currently work at PayPay as a Senior Software Engineer.
-* My main programming languages are Java, Kotlin, and a litle Scala.
+* My main programming languages are Java, Kotlin, and a little Scala.
 * Experienced in the Spring Framework Ecosystem.
 * Built software with DB technologies such as MySQL and DynamoDB.
 * Utilized Kafka as a streaming platform.